Introducing CCAMLR

 Discover More

-“The global coronavirus pandemic has made it clear that we need to change our behavior and work to protect nature instead of exploiting it.
+“We need to change our behavior and work to protect nature instead of exploiting it.
 ASOC calls on CCAMLR to demonstrate leadership and fulfill their commitment to meaningful protection of the Southern Ocean.”

 Claire Christian, ASOC Executive Director